tcseley/learning-to-read/reflections.md

 - [x] What did you achieve yesterday?
 - [x] What are your goals for today?
 - [x] Do you have any blockers?
-1. RESPONSE
+1.
-2. RESPONSE
+2. Working through the logic of the game, continued.
-3. RESPONSE
+3.

 # Thursday
 - [x] What did you achieve yesterday?